 Student Spotlight: Andrew Filewich – Honours Researcher & Multimedia Learning Innovator

-Andrew Filewich is an Honours student in the Faculty of Kinesiology whose work sits at the intersection of pedagogy, technology, and hands-on skill development.
-As part of Dr. John Holash’s MELT-supported research program, Andrew has taken on the ambitious task of transforming the way students learn core physiological assessment techniques in KNES 375: Tests and Measurements in Kinesiology.
+Andrew Filewich was an Honours student in the Faculty of Kinesiology whose work sat at the intersection of pedagogy, technology, and hands-on skill development.
+As part of Dr. John Holash’s MELT-supported research program, Andrew filmed KNES 375 lab activities and developed multimedia tools to support how students learn core physiological assessment techniques in KNES 375: Tests and Measurements in Kinesiology.

-With a background in multimedia production and a keen eye for instructional design, Andrew has spent the year developing a suite of high-quality demonstration videos and learning modules to support student practice.
-His work covers essential skills such as blood pressure and heart-rate assessment, mCAFT testing, and advanced anthropometric methods — including the Jackson-Pollock skinfold procedures.
-These resources, created through a combination of meticulous planning, careful filming, and iterative refinement, are designed to make technical content more accessible and engaging for undergraduate learners.
+With a background in multimedia production and a keen eye for instructional design, Andrew spent the year developing a suite of high-quality demonstration videos and learning modules to support student practice.
+His work covered essential skills such as blood pressure and heart-rate assessment, mCAFT testing, and advanced anthropometric methods — including the Jackson-Pollock skinfold procedures.
+These resources, created through a combination of meticulous planning, careful filming, and iterative refinement, were designed to make technical content more accessible and engaging for undergraduate learners.

-Andrew’s project extends beyond video creation.
-He has played an integral role in shaping the course’s experiential learning structure — coordinating survey design, supporting ethical review processes, and aligning his multimedia tools with the course’s learning outcomes.
-His efforts directly support the MELT grant’s mission to enhance active, applied learning across the kinesiology curriculum.
+Andrew’s project extended beyond video creation.
+He played an integral role in shaping the course’s experiential learning structure — coordinating survey design, supporting ethical review processes, and aligning his multimedia tools with the course’s learning outcomes.
+His efforts directly supported the MELT grant’s mission to enhance active, applied learning across the kinesiology curriculum.

-Balancing his research responsibilities alongside major personal milestones — including welcoming a new child during the project — Andrew has brought impressive professionalism, adaptability, and dedication to his work.
-His developing research on multimedia-experiential learning aims to better understand how high-fidelity demonstration tools impact student confidence, skill acquisition, and performance in applied kinesiology settings.
+Balancing his research responsibilities alongside major personal milestones — including welcoming a new child during the project — Andrew brought impressive professionalism, adaptability, and dedication to his work.
+His honours research on multimedia-experiential learning examined how high-fidelity demonstration tools can impact student confidence, skill acquisition, and performance in applied kinesiology settings.

-Andrew’s project is still underway, but his early contributions have already made a meaningful impact on student learning and on the evolving teaching culture within Kinesiology.
+Andrew’s honours poster is available here: AFilewich_Thesis_Poster_Final.pptx.
 His work highlights the power of student-driven innovation and serves as a model for how digital media can transform experiential education in the health sciences.

 Enjoy Reading This Article?